csheneka/hello-world/README.md

 # hello-world

-about time to join GitHub
+Hi there, bout time to join GitHub!
+Ready for lots of reionization simulations, some clusters, and whatever catches my coding attention.